We all know by now, the caloric content of the foods we eat every day is very important to know if we want to avoid gaining excess body weight.

 -The amount of fiber in food can be extremely beneficial to our digestion, and helps you feel full and eat less of the fatty stuff that can be so unhealthy, not to mention the number it does -expanding the waistline.

-Whatever you're watching for most, calories, fat or both -if you can get in the habit of checking the labels as much as possible, you'll find you don't always have to eat less ...you just eat differently.
+Whatever you're watching for most, calories, fat or both -if you can get in the habit of checking the labels as much as possible, you'll find you don't have a way to eat less ... you just eat the differently.

 -By watching the caloric content, the fats and especially the fiber, you can make better choices: without sacrificing taste or the amount you eat.

--To see just how much better, for example an orange is as compared to that candy bar you want, enter both below and click submit:
+-To see just how much better, for example an orange is as compared to that candy bar you want, enter both below and click submit.
+(Click x to clear)

 Labels also tell us the caloric content, sodium in foods, etc, but they also give you a lot of other important information!